WangLab-ComputationalBiology/btc-scrna-training/material/docs/stratification-and-cnv.md

 ![Image caption](figures/umap-cd45.png){align=center}

 The malignancy prediction can generally be correlated with CD45 status (protein-level expression).
-However, minor discrepancies might be linked to the presence of **normal** epithelial cells in the dataset.
+However, minor discrepancies might be linked to the presence of **normal** cells with CD45- status in the dataset.

 ### 3. Exercise: Exploring alternative approaches to perform malignant identification